 It is used as an antirheumatic in traditional medicine.
-More recent studies on the use of bee venom in the treatment show that bee venom has the effect of reducing pain, lowering blood pressure, reducing blood cholesterol and increasing work capacity.
+More recent studies on the use of bee venom in the treatment show that bee venom has the effect of reducing pain, lowering blood pressure, reducing blood cholesterol, and increasing work capacity.

+It also protects the body against infectious diseases.
+It is used as a medicine for the treatment of joint inflammation, various neuralgia, and acute inflammation of the blood vessels.
+Treatments for bee stings are specifically described.
 Bee venom and the use of bee sting is an accepted part of basic medicine.
 Also, many small bee venom peptides (for example, peptide MCD and apamin), due to their attachment to specific cellular receptors or cell membrane protein channels, have found very important applications in physiological studies of cell membrane functions.

 Due to the increased use of bee venom in the pharmaceutical industry (about 75 isolated components), today it is obtained by electrical stimulation of bees.